FLUX.1

 image = pipe(

-"Eine Katze mit Raumanzug auf dem Mars",
+"Eine Katze in einem Raumanzug auf dem Mars",

 num_inference_steps=4,